Last Updated: December 19, 2023 | Reviewed and Edited by: Ortiz Law Firm

 Disability insurance benefits are meant to replace lost income in case of an accident or illness that prevents you from working.
 New York Life Insurance Company’s portfolio includes individual disability insurance and group long-term disability products for employers.
 The New York Life Group Benefits Solutions division typically handles NYL’s disability claims.

 Unfortunately, disability insurance companies like New York Life do not always pay disability insurance benefits as they should, and legitimate disability claims are frequently denied.
 If you are looking for a disability attorney who fights back against New York Life disability denials, use our Contact Form to request a free disability case evaluation or call us at (888) 321-8131.Get a Free Case Review

 Top Reasons for New York Life Disability Claim Denials

-There are many reasons why New York Life Insurance Company may have denied your long term disability claim, so you will have to review your denial letter to determine the specific reason for New York Life’s denial of your claim.
-If you’re still not sure, a disability attorney can help you understand why your claim was denied.
+There are many reasons why New York Life Insurance Company may have denied your long-term disability claim, so you will have to review your denial letter to determine the specific reason for New York Life’s denial of your claim.
+If you are unsure why New York Life Group Benefits Solutions denied your claim, a disability attorney can help you understand why.

 Reasons for denial include, but are not limited to:

-- Your doctors did not return the Attending Physician Statement;
+- Your doctors did not return the Attending Physician’s Statement.

-- A Peer Review Physician does not agree with your doctor;
+- A Peer Review Physician disagrees with your doctor.

-- You are disabled due to pre-existing condition;
+- You are disabled due to a pre-existing condition.

-- You are disabled due to a specifically excluded condition;
+- You are disabled due to an expressly excluded condition.

 - You are only partially disabled.